Fabryo/Marvel-MyHeroTeam/README.md

 Author : Fabrice Rakotonarivo from Bryo
 The application can be used with Android 5+.
 It is developed in full-kotlin (guess it is obvious😅).
+Choice was made not to develop the app for Tablet, but it could easily be developed with the List-Detail Fragments architecture (see below).

 ## Setup